tmtron/green-annotations/README.md

-# androidannotations-greenrobot
+# Green Annotations

+An [Android Annotations](http://androidannotations.org/) plugin to support [Green Robot](http://greenrobot.org/).

-this is a testproject to learn how to develop a plugin for [Android Annotations](http://androidannotations.org/)
+This is a testproject to learn how to develop a plugin for [Android Annotations](http://androidannotations.org/).

-first test is to develop an annotation for the [Greenrobot Eventbus](http://greenrobot.org/eventbus/)
+The first test is to develop an annotation for the [Greenrobot Eventbus](http://greenrobot.org/eventbus/)

 DO NOT USE FOR PRODUCTION!

-## usage in your Android Studio project:
+## Usage in your Android Studio project:

-in the build.gradle file of the module project:
+In the `build.gradle` file of the module project:

     dependencies {
         // Android Annotations for Greenrobot